QubesOS/qubesos.github.io/pages/partners.md

 grateful for their support!

-If your organization is interested in becoming a Qubes Partner, please contact `michael at invisiblethingslab dot com`.
+If your organization is interested in becoming a Qubes Partner, please contact `michael at qubes-os dot org`.
 For monetary donations, please see the [donations page](/en/donate).